laravel/docs/schema.md

 	$table->foreign("user_id")->references('id')->on('users');

-You can also specify what you want the database engine to do when the referenced column is updated or deleted
+But to really leverage the database engine you'll probably want to specify what you want it to do when the referenced column is updated or deleted

 	$table->foreign("user_id")->references('id')->on('users')->onDelete('restrict');